-"Mixed light" means the use of both natural and artificial or supplemental lighting sources during the growing cycle to cultivate cannabis.
+"Mixed light cultivation" or "Mmixed light" means the use of both natural and artificial or supplemental lighting sources during the growing cycle to cultivate cannabis.
 Included in this definition is the process of solely manipulating natural light to cultivate cannabis.